NodeGuy/channel/README.md

 })()
 ```

 The `push` and `shift` methods are usually called in different async functions.
-They represent the two different ends of the channel and act to coordinate the behavior of the async functions.
+They represent the two different ends of the channel and act to synchronize the
+behavior of the async functions.

 # API